activej/activej/README.md

 - *This example cold start time is 0.65 sec.*
 - *This example uses [ActiveInject](https://inject.activej.io) DI library which is 5.5 times faster than Guice and 100s times faster than Spring.*

-To learn more about ActiveJ, please visit [the website](https://activej.io) or follow our 5-minute getting-started [guide](https://activej.io/tutorials/getting-started).
+To learn more about ActiveJ, please visit https://activej.io or follow our 5-minute getting-started [guide](https://activej.io/tutorials/getting-started).

 ## Repository Structure